Saravanansj/My-ML-Project-2/README.md

 - **Treatment**
 - **Safety-critical decision making**

+## Disclaimer
+The solutions in this project are provided based on my knowledge and references from online sources.
+They may not be fully complete or entirely correct.

+Please **review, verify, and use them according to your own understanding**.
+If you find any mistakes or improvements, feel free to open an **Issue** or share your feedback.
+Thank you!

 **Introduction**

 This project demonstrates the application of Reinforcement Learning (RL) algorithms — Q-Learning and SARSA — to optimize diabetes treatment decisions.
 By modeling patient health states and treatment actions as a Markov Decision Process (MDP), the system learns an optimal treatment strategy to improve patient outcomes.